crowdsecurity/pfSense-pkg-crowdsec/README.md

 # pfSense-pkg-crowdsec

 This package integrates CrowdSec in pfSense.
-A public beta should be released soon.
+It is not stable yet, but you are free to test from the Releases page.

-It provides a basic UI with settings to configures the Security Engine and the Firewall Remediation Component (bouncer).
+It provides a basic UI with settings to configure the Security Engine and the Firewall Remediation Component (bouncer).

 Three types of configuration are supported: